Q&A with Melissa Chawla, Senior Manager of Performance Engineering at Shutterfly

 Question: “I’m curious about the standards/format of the unit load tests by developers; How much flexibility do they have in building a unit load test?
 What do their tests look like?
 Are they conforming or very different?”

 Answer: There is no hard standard, but for engineers new to the load testing effort, my team points them at existing tests covering similar web services so they don’t spend time reinventing the wheel.
 My team does review most of their tests, so we can help avoid ineffective tests.
 The test code is generally straightforward.
 The hardest part at Shutterfly is crafting representative data sets for our tests (example: when testing photobooks, how many pages, photos, etc. do the book projects have in them?).
 The more time you spend varying your test data to match real use cases, the more likely you are to uncover real performance problems.
-Also, some time should be spend ensuring to clean up your databases so you don’t see performance degradation that production will never encounter.
+Also, some time should be spent cleaning up your databases so you don’t see performance degradation that production will never encounter.
 In general, load tests that degrade slowly over time are often an indicator that data cleanup is needed.
 In some instances, that data cleanup was actually going to become a production problem too, so not just a test bug.

 Question: “Would you ever use 95th percentile value as a hard SLA threshold?
 Or just for general measures to more accurately understand the majority of response times included in the frequency distribution?”

 Answer: In truth, Shutterfly doesn’t really operate with hard SLA thresholds yet.
-The threshold we place on our non-production load tests are purely to notice significant or potentially imminent degradations automatically.
+The threshold we place on our non-production load tests is purely to notice significant or potentially imminent degradations automatically.
 Depending on what caused the degradations, we sometimes accept them and adjust the thresholds to allow for the slower performance.
 Example: some security changes, such as shifting from HTTP to HTTPS are known to reduce performance, but the added security is worth it.

 Question: “Do you have any automated mechanisms to protect or isolate your performance test environment?”